utopia-foss/dantro/doc/data_io/transform.rst

 Once it is decided that a result is to be written to a cache file, the corresponding storage function is invoked.
 It creates the cache directory, if it does not already exist, and then attempts to save the result object using a set of different storage functions.

-There are specific storage functions for numerical data: numpy array are stored via the ``numpy.save`` function, which is also used to store :py:class:`~dantro.containers.NumpyDataContainer`s.
+There are specific storage functions for numerical data: numpy array are stored via the ``numpy.save`` function, which is also used to store :py:class:`~dantro.containers.NumpyDataContainer` objects.
-Another specific storage function takes care of ``xarray.DataArray``s and :py:class:`~dantro.containers.XrDataContainer`s.
+Another specific storage function takes care of ``xarray.DataArray`` and :py:class:`~dantro.containers.XrDataContainer` objects.

 If there is no specific storage function available, it is attempted to pickle the object.